camille-vanhoffelen/practical-data-scientist/homework/README.md

 For :muscle: **coding tasks**, :star_struck: will be given to functional and quality code, :slightly_smiling_face: for partially functional or convoluted code, and :confused: for wrong approaches.
 Code quality includes using the correct methods, following api "best practices", efficiency, clarity, and comments.
 This does means that you may get :slightly_smiling_face: for broken code if the attempt is coherent, and commented or self-explanatory, so always include your best attempt!

-Where applicable, **unit tests** will be provided underneath the incomplete code cells to help you validate your work. **Warning: The unit tests are not used for grading**.
-The behaviour of your code will be manually assessed.
-Code that passes a unit test is not necessarily accomplishing the task correctly, so please check and debug your code thoroughly.
-However , failing the unit tests is a strong indication that you should fix your code, and passing the unit tests is a good sign that your code is working as expected.
+Where applicable, **unit tests** will be provided underneath the incomplete code cells to help you validate your work. **Warning**: Code that passes a unit test is not necessarily accomplishing the task correctly, so please check and debug your code thoroughly.
+However, failing the unit tests is a strong indication that you should fix your code, and passing the unit tests is a good sign that your code is working as expected.

-**Bonus** tasks and questions serve are not mandatory.
+**Bonus** tasks and questions are optional.
 Complete them if you wish to take your learning further, or if you find the problems fun!

 ## 5. Late Submissions